Alvotech and STADA Broaden Access to Hukyndra® adalimumab biosimilar in Europe

 - Adalimumab is first product launched through an exclusive strategic partnership announced by Alvotech and STADA in November 2019 covering biosimilar candidates across immunology, oncology, and ophthalmology indications

-REYKJAVIK, Iceland and BAD VILBEL, Germany, Dec.
-07, 2022 (GLOBE NEWSWIRE) -- Alvotech ALVO and STADA are contributing to the availability of high-quality biologic treatments in Europe by rolling out their Hukyndra high-concentration, low-volume, citrate-free formulation of adalimumab in several European countries.
+/EIN News/ -- REYKJAVIK, Iceland and BAD VILBEL, Germany, Dec.
+07, 2022 (GLOBE NEWSWIRE) -- Alvotech (NASDAQ: ALVO) and STADA are contributing to the availability of high-quality biologic treatments in Europe by rolling out their Hukyndra high-concentration, low-volume, citrate-free formulation of adalimumab in several European countries.

 Through a strategic partnership, Alvotech is supplying to STADA Hukyndra (adalimumab) autoinjectors and pre-filled syringes with drug product and drug substance manufactured in its vertically integrated European facility in Reykjavik, Iceland.
 Following initial launches since June 2022, STADA is now marketing Hukyndra through its local subsidiaries in Belgium, Bulgaria, Croatia, Czech Republic, Latvia, Romania, and Slovenia.
 STADA is supporting adalimumab launches in individual national markets through tailored educational materials and dedicated patient-support programs.